 The lack of iron in the soil produces pale green or yellowish leaves.

 As for the compost, roses need nitrogen, potassium, iron, and phosphorus.
-They prefer slightly acidic soils, so it is advisable to fertilize with alfalfa flour, cottonseed flour, blood meal, and bat guano, cow manure, or with special commercial fertilizers for rose bushes.
+They prefer slightly acidic soils, so it is advisable to fertilize with alfalfa flour, cottonseed flour, blood meal, bat guano, cow manure, or with special commercial fertilizers for rose bushes.

 If the soil is clayey it will be enough to apply fertilizer once a year, on the other hand, if it is sandy it will be convenient to apply it more frequently.